 Live out your “fast and furious” dreams on the 1.4-mile road course at the BMW Performance Driving School, nestled between the Santa Rosa Mountains and Joshua Tree National Park.
 Its 32-acre training facility offers classes to driving enthusiasts of all skill levels (and even teens).
 Burn rubber in a powerful M car, and in the process, learn life-saving skills—like emergency braking and how to get yourself out of a real hydroplane situation—all under the keen supervision of a BMW-certified driving instructor.
 Choose from three high-performance classes, ranging from one hour to two days.
 Classes average about 10 to 15 people, with plenty of seat time and one-on-one coaching.

-Best time to visit: The center is open year round, with several dates each month.
+Best time to visit: The centre is open year-round, with several dates each month.
 Rates start at $299 per person.

 Don’t miss: The school is located within the Thermal Club, a private country club with one of the longest (5 miles) racing circuits in the country.
 Students get special access to this exclusive club, so be sure to swing by to catch a live race or a stunning sunset.

 Laguna Beach House, Orange County

 It’s easy to rent a surfboard and sign up for a lesson just about anywhere along the SoCal coastline.
 But if you’re looking for a unique experience, consider the “Shape, Surf, and Stay" package at Laguna Beach House, just off Laguna Beach’s Main Beach.
 The 36-room boutique hotel, decked out with vintage surf decor and memorabilia, has teamed up with renowned local surfboard shaper Donald Brink to offer guests a chance to custom hand-craft their own boards at his Dana Point studio, a 15-minute drive away.
 Afterward, take your new board for a test ride with Brink, who will teach you how to catch world-class waves.